zz2liu/RnaSeq-HpcPipelines/README.md

   - While waiting for your accounts, familiarize yourself with basic linux concepts and commands on the local terminal you just prepared.
     - [Command-line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp) might be a good start.
     - [See another tutorial here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).
+- After your account is approved, you'll receive an email with [a link to upload your public key](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).
+    - open your terminal,
+        ```sh
+        cat ~/id_rsa.pub  #print your public key to screen
+        ```
+        Then copy the lines starting from 'ssh-rsa' and paste into the box.
-- After you get your account, log into your account with ssh, example `ssh mynetid@ruddle.hpc.yale.edu`
+- log into your account from your terminal, example
+    ```
+    ssh mynetid@farnam.hpc.yale.edu
+    ```
   - You can find more instructions for individual clusters [here](http://research.computing.yale.edu/support/hpc/clusters).
-- One time setup to your cluster account: log onto the cluster and type the following, then exit by closing your terminal.
+- after you log onto the cluster, type/paste the following lines for a one-time setup to your cluster account:
     ```sh
     zl99=$(realpath ~/../zl99)
     echo 'export PATH="$zl99/code/ngs/pipelines:$PATH"' >> ~/.bashrc